cenote/jasperstarter/README.md

     $ jasperstarter -h

-Invoke JasperStarter with _pr \-h_ to get help on the process command:
+Invoke JasperStarter with _process \-h_ to get help on the process command:

-    $ jasperstarter pr -h
+    $ jasperstarter process -h

 Example with reportparameters: